Alaska Airlines Visa® Credit Card review: Earn 3X miles on Alaska Airlines flights

 CardRatings Editor's Analysis: Pros & Cons

-- Earn three miles for every $1 spent on eligible Alaska Airlines purchases; two miles per $1 on eligible gas, EV charging station, cable, streaming services, and local transit purchases including ride share; and one mile for every $1 spent on all other purchases.
+• Earn unlimited three miles for every $1 spent on eligible Alaska Airlines purchases; unlimited two miles for every $1 spent on eligible gas, EV charging station, cable, streaming services and local transit (including ride share) purchases; and unlimited one mile per $1 spent on all other purchases.
+Plus, your miles don't expire on active accounts.

 ALASKA AIRLINES VISA® CREDIT CARD BENEFITS